jro31/jethro-codes/_articles/projects/jethro-codes.md

 I imagine that’s what the people who make Git go through everyday.

-However, in creating this app, I learned a lot that I didn't know before, so I think it’s worth going over.
+However, in creating this app, I learned a lot that I didn't know before, so I think it’s worth going over and maybe it can help someone.

 Being an app consisting mostly of articles, it made sense to me that I’d write them in Markdown.
 And what I wanted, was to be able to add a Markdown file, and by simply adding this file and doing nothing else, I wanted the homepage to update, the section page (for example, the 'Projects' page or the 'Templates' page) to update, and even the sitemap to update.

-I had a rough idea how I could achieve this, but then I found that [Vercel](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) has a template project that was better than my idea, and using that as my starting point, I was able to build the foundations of this app so it does exactly what I was hoping.
+I had a rough idea how I could achieve this, but then I found that [Vercel](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) has a template project that was better than my idea, and using that as my starting point, I was able to build the foundations of this app so it does exactly what I wanted.

 I added this article as a Markdown file, and by doing nothing else, as if by magic it appears on the homepage, the projects page, and in the sitemap.